Updated: August 14, 2018

 However, as you can imagine, the barter system is not perfect.

 It lacks convertibility (what is a cow worth and what can it convert into), portability (how easy is it to travel with a cow), and divisibility (if it is agreed that a cow is worth 4 sheep, what do you do if you only want 1 sheep?).

-The introduction of money solved these three negative characteristics of the barter system and has allowed for international commerce to develop to the point it is at today.
+The introduction of money solved these three negative characteristics of the barter system and has allowed for international commerce and the Forex market to develop to the point it is at today.

 The Gold Standard and the Bretton Woods Agreement

 The history of Forex trading was heavily influenced by The Gold Standard and The Bretton Woods Agreement.
 The Bretton Woods Agreement was adopted in 1944 with the primary objective of the Agreement being to provide international monetary stability by preventing money from fleeing across nations.